 At MonetaPro, we recognize that money goes back to even before the beginning of civilization – the use of currency began with the famous Cowrie shell (also known as the “Moneta” shell) as far back as 1,200 BC in China.
 Historically, many societies have used Cowrie shells as money, and even as recently as the middle of the 20th century, cowries have been used in some parts of Africa.

-The Cowrie (Moneta) shell is the most widely and longest used currency in history and the derivation of word money comes from the cowrie/moneta shell.
+The Cowrie (Moneta) shell is the most widely and longest used currency in history.
+The derivation of the word “money” comes from the cowrie (moneta) shell.

 Collected loose in bags, or strung into strands, they were the earliest forms of currency.
 Cowries were used in many parts of the world – including Asia, Africa and the Middle East.
 The Cowrie shell is also called a “Moneta” shell to commemorate its use as the first form of coinage or money.